 Spice Modeling

 SPICE is the de facto standard for simulating circuit performance.
 An abundance of libraries are available, but many of them were derived from data sheets.
 Data sheets seldom define the product, and at best they offer minimum performance guarantees.
-Furthermore, the programs used to develop these faulty library models often employ default parameters that rightfully need to be-extracted.
+InterFET realizes that SPICE modeling is a critical part of new product design, and we strive to give accurate JFET SPICE models verified with real world measurements.
+In addition, we provide edge case modeling in most cases to cover design verification over the JFETs low and high extremes.

 The following table of parameters will input directly into a SPICE circuit file.
 Be aware that SPICE parameters for any semiconductor (JFETs included) are valid only for that manufacturer.
 Because of the variants in design, the product of one manufacturer seldom matches that of another.
-This is especially true for the critically-important parameters, RS and RD.
-InterFET makes no warranty, implied, expressed or otherwise, for the accuracy of these models.
 These models are offered only as a guide for use in circuit analysis.
 Once the SPICE model is generated, the model outputs should be verified with the actual measured values.

 Provided are links to JFET LTspice modeling recommendations and present JFET models in LTspice.
 LTspice is freeware computer software implementing a SPICE electronic circuit simulator, produced by semiconductor manufacturer Linear Technology, now part of Analog Devices.
 It is used in-house at Linear Technology for IC design and is the most widely distributed and used SPICE program in the industry.